sogada/sogada.github.io/_pages/about.md

 ## Professional work and competencies
 - Scientific Research
-- Project Coordination
-- Project Management
+- Project Coordination and Management
 - Capacity Building and Strengthening
 - Monitoring, Evaluation, Research and Learning
 - Pharmaceutical Education and Marketing